 But I was surprised to see how expensive they were when looking for one suitable to my decoration and personal style.
-However, when adorned with bottles, glasses and accessories even the cheapest cart can look stylish- so we thought we’d share how we achieved ours including tips on what to have on it and some cocktail recipes and a competition with Hotel Chocolat to get you started.
+However, the cheapest cart can look stylish when adorned with bottles, glasses and accessories.
+So we thought we’d share how we achieved ours including tips on what to have on it, and some cocktail recipes to get you started.

-Bar cart– Before assembly we sanded down the arms and painted in a multipurpose metal and wood blue, silver paint.
-Will take at least 3 coats and it essential to allow it to dry between applications- We recommend light applications as the arms aren’t rounded and the paint can clump which, if sets, will need sanding again before re-application (don’t look too closely at ours- we fell for this trap!).
+For our bar cart we purchased the Sunnersta Trolley from IKEA for £22.
+But weren’t completely happy with the allover white.
+So before assembling it, we sanded down the arms and painted them in a multi-purpose silvery blue paint.
+It takes at least 3 coats and it is essential to allow it to dry between applications to get the best appearance.
+I’d also recommend light applications as the arms aren’t rounded and the paint can clump which, if sets, will need sanding again before re-application (don’t look too closely at ours- we fell for this trap!).

-Now you’ve assembled your bar cart- why not invite your friends over for a cocktails and canapes party.
-Give these gin based cocktails a whirl, oh and did we mention- we’re running a competition with Hotel Chocolat for a gin and chocolate set to get your started.
+Now you’ve assembled your bar cart why not invite your friends over for a cocktails and canapes party?
+Give these gin based cocktails from Hotel Chocolat a whirl, they’re sure to be a huge hit.

 Put the gin, orange juice and ice into a cocktail shaker.
 Shake and pour through a strainer into a martini glass.
 Finish with a twist of orange.

-Shake all the ingredients together, except for the prosecco, together in a cocktail shaker- hard enough for the raspberries to release their juices.
+Put all the ingredients together, except for the prosecco, in a cocktail shaker.
+Shake hard enough for the raspberries to release their juices.
 Pour and strain into a chilled glass then top with prosecco.
-Float a rose petal on top.
+Float a rose petal on top for presentation.

 Muddle the thick slices of fresh ginger in the bottom of a glass, then add the gin, lemon juice and honey water.
 Pour into a cocktail shaker, shake and pour over crushed ice in a short tumbler.
 Top with ginger ale and garnish with the fresh ginger